-Abstract - This research work deals with the problem of modeling and design of low level speed controller for the mobile robot PRIM.
-The main objective is to develop an effective educational tool.
+Abstract: This research work deals with the problem of modeling and design of low level speed controller for the mobile robot PRIM.
+The main objective is to develop an effective educational, and research tool.
 On one hand, the interests in using the open mobile platform PRIM consist in integrating several highly related subjects to the automatic control theory in an educational context, by embracing the subjects of communications, signal processing, sensor fusion and hardware design, amongst others.
 On the other hand, the idea is to implement useful navigation strategies such that the robot can be served as a mobile multimedia information point.
 It is in this context, when navigation strategies are oriented to goal achievement, that a local model predictive control is attained.
 Hence, such studies are presented as a very interesting control strategy in order to develop the future capabilities of the system.
+In this context the research developed includes the visual information as a meaningful source that allows detecting the obstacle position coordinates as well as planning the free obstacle trajectory that should be reached by the robot.